2017 Daytona 500

-The 2017 Daytona 500, the 59th running of the event, was held on February 26, 2017, and was won by Kurt Busch of Stewart-Haas Racing after Chase Elliott and Kyle Larson ran out of fuel over the final laps of the race.
+The 2017 Daytona 500, the 59th running of the event, was held on February 26, 2017, and was won by Kurt Busch of Stewart–Haas Racing after Chase Elliott and Kyle Larson ran out of fuel over the final laps of the race.
 This was Busch's first Daytona 500 win, and his first career win on a restrictor plate track.
 Ryan Blaney finished second, and A. J. Allmendinger finished third.
 This race was contested for 200 laps on the 2.5 mi asphalt superspeedway.
 It was the first race of the 2017 Monster Energy NASCAR Cup Series season, and also marked the first race for Monster Energy as the new title sponsor for NASCAR's top series, replacing Sprint.
-Jeffrey Earnhardt made NASCAR history when he became the first ever fourth generation driver to compete in the Daytona 500.

-The 2017 Daytona 500 program cover.
-"The Race Defines Legends.
-The Place Redefines Everything."

-This was the final Daytona 500 start for Dale Earnhardt Jr., Matt Kenseth, Elliott Sadler, Cole Whitt, and Michael Waltrip, as well as the 784th and last Cup Series start period for Waltrip, the 2001 and 2003 winner of the event.